 One limitation to this study is the novel method of delivering an OSCE virtually during the COVID-19 pandemic.
-Issues of communication, and hearing the candidate properly can be one factor in virtual OSCEs that are not seen in in-person OSCEs.
-This mode was new to all assessors, but a previous report suggested a high satisfaction level of this delivery mode by both assessors, and candidates.
-(19)
+Issues of communication and hearing the candidate properly can be factors in virtual OSCEs that are not seen with in-person OSCEs.
+This mode was new to all assessors but a previous report suggested a high satisfaction level with this delivery mode by both assessors, and candidates.